-\\\A grade of C or better is required in all but EDUC 403 and may not be taken on the S/U basis.
+\\A grade of C or better is required and may not be taken on the S/U basis.

 In addition to the requirements for their major, students must meet requirements for the Teacher Education Program, which include the requirements for Admission to Teacher Education, Entry to the Professional Stage, and Program Completion.
 For information on these requirements, consult the Student Academic Services in the College of Education.